PouBots/binbot/README.md

 # binbot
-A trading bot for Binance api
+A trading bot for Binance Futures api